a Short History

-Several large nuggets were found in Pilgrims Rest, such as the Breda nugget which weighed at more than 6 kg.
-The alluvial gold deposits began to dwindle from 1880 and most diggers moved to other sites in the region making way for mining companies who used machinery to go deeper in search of gold.
-They soon realised that electricity was needed to handle the workload of crushing the ever-increasing gold ore and a plan was put in place to construct a hydro plant in the Blyde River Canyon.
-Power was turned on in 1911 and Pilgrims Rest was the second town in South Africa to be provided with electricity at the time.
+Pilgrim’s Rest boasted the discovery of notable large nuggets, including the renowned Breda nugget, weighing an impressive 6 kg.
+However, by 1880, the alluvial gold deposits began to dwindle, prompting most diggers to seek new sites in the region.
+This paved the way for mining companies that employed machinery to explore deeper in their pursuit of gold.
+Recognizing the need for electricity to handle the growing workload of crushing the increasingly abundant gold ore, plans were set in motion to construct a hydro plant in the breathtaking Blyde River Canyon.
+In 1911, Pilgrim’s Rest became the second town in South Africa to enjoy the marvel of electric power.

 Over time, as gold deposits gradually diminished, mining companies started to withdraw, and Pilgrim’s Rest faced the prospect of becoming a ghost town.
 The land was deemed no longer of value to the mining industry, prompting its sale to the local government.
 Eventually, in 1986, Pilgrim’s Rest was rightfully declared a national monument.